Roller derby is a fast-paced, full-contact sport played by two teams on quad roller skates, skating around an oval track.

 Our beloved sport has grown rapidly over the last 10 years and is now played by more than 1000 amateur leagues around the world, on every populated continent!

-Historically, roller derby was a ‘gals’ only deal but more and more UK leagues are cropping up that include mens teams and co-ed teams too (mixed men and women.)
+Historically, roller derby was a ‘gals’ only deal but more and more UK leagues are cropping up that include mens teams and open to all teams too.
 For a more detailed history of roller derby, its origins, and how it compares to the modern game, please take a look at our blog…